VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **France, Switzerland, United Kingdom, Greece, and Australia have always been in the modern Olympics since it began in 1896**
+- ⚡ Daily fun fact: **Historically, a blue ribbon has been awarded for first prize**

 <h3 align="left">Connect with me:</h3>
 <p align="left">